TechBeastz is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn More.

 Toner powder and liquid-like ink are suited for different types of printing.
 Particularly, inkjet printers with their dye and pigment-based inks perform well at handling color, specifically for photos and images – which are probable to involve subtle shades of color.
 The nature of the liquid-like ink means that the mixtures are easier to reproduce on an inkjet printer rather than on a laser printer.

 On the other hand, laser printers are not always created to handle photo printing.
 It relies on halftone dots to melt certain colors on documents.
-Although some laser printers handle high-quality color for photo printing, they still require the specialized laser-printer-ready paper to make this possible.
+Although some laser printers handle high-quality colors for photo printing, they still require a specialized laser-printer-ready paper to make this possible.
 This makes it less convenient than using standard photo paper on an inkjet printer.